stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Adds 3dB to the RMS value.

+`Center scale`

+Adds a scale between each bar.

 `RMS window`

 Specifies the duration of each RMS measurement in seconds.

-`Gauge gap`
+`Bar gap`

-Specifies the gap between the gauges (in pixels).
+Specifies the gap between the bar (in pixels).
 Defaults to 1 pixel.

+`Max. bar size`

+Allows you to constrain the width or height of a bar when the graph is resized.
+Specify a size in pixels to constrain the bar width or height.
+Set to 0 to remove the constraint.

 ---